E3SM-Project/pace-docs/docs/source/apidocs.rst

 +++++++++++++

-.. envvar:: /api/test
+.. envvar:: /ajax/getDistinct/<entry>

-    Retrieve a list of all the projects for the current logged in user.
+    Get a specific list of elements from e3smexp

     **Example request**: